nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Deleting a task

-Prerequisites for test cases: there are at least 2 applications in the internship book, the first application has an existing task and the second application does not have an existing task.
+Prerequisites: There are at least 2 applications in the internship book, the first application has an existing task and the second application does not have an existing task.

 1. Test case 1: `delete-task 1`